Ivernation/Raspbery-PC/README.md

 Hello Stardance 👋 I've always wanted to build something like this, I'm really grateful that you gave me the chance to make it happen :D

 You see this is a custom sort of Pc powered by the RASPBERRY Pi 5.
-It's meant to run a version of Linux that was made to make it act like a computer
+It's meant to run a version of Linux that was made to make it act like a genuine computer.
+It's called Raspberry Pi OS